Prathewsh/Cors-error-fix/README.md

 ### Configure CORS in controller

 1. Optionally, you can configure CORS on a per-controller basis in CodeIgniter.
 To do this, create a custom MY_Controller.php in your application/core directory.
 Ensure that your other controllers extend MY_Controller.

-Here's an example of a custom MY_Controller.php:

-<?php
-class MY_Controller extends CI_Controller {
-    public function __construct() {
-        parent::__construct();
-        header('Access-Control-Allow-Origin: *');
-        header('Access-Control-Allow-Methods: POST, GET, OPTIONS, PUT, DELETE');
-        header('Access-Control-Allow-Headers: Content-Type, Content-Range, Content-Disposition, Content-Description');
-        header('Access-Control-Allow-Credentials: true');
-    }
-}
+Example given in allowcorsincontroller file